 Plus it makes it way easier for us to put our feet up on the coffee table next to it than the old white tray did.
 Don’t worry, I still love the white tray in all its distressed prettiness, so it’s in the living room now.

 Back around Christmas, I talked about how we swapped the living room and family room couches.
-I meant to get new end tables in here to match the size of this bigger couch, but things got crazy, and now that we’re moving, it’s really a non-issue.
+I meant to get new end tables in here to match the size of this bigger couch but haven’t gotten there yet.
 So I don’t love how this looks, but guess what?
 This couch is so freaking comfortable, it’s totally okay with me!

 Those little green shamrocks on the sign were all attached to bead necklaces we picked up along the way at some bars we were at for St. Patrick’s Day years ago.
 I took the shamrocks off the beads and made a little garland from them, and it works perfectly.
 (Heaven forbid I’d ever throw anything away!)